 How Does Asherman Syndrome Affect Fertility?

 If you have Asherman syndrome, it may be hard for you to conceive.
 If you do, the chances of having a miscarriage are high.
 Getting pregnant while you have the condition is possible, but the adhesions in the walls of the uterus don't give room for fetal development.
-This makes your chances of getting a miscarriage or stillbirth higher than with women without the condition.
+This makes your chances of having a miscarriage or stillbirth higher than with women without the condition.

 Asherman syndrome also comes with a high risk of certain conditions during pregnancy, which include: